 Dating someone with depression can be draining if you don’t have realistic expectations.
 Ultimately, you may not be able to help your partner by yourself, and hoping to “cure” them may result in disappointment.

 It can be possible to take your partner’s depressive episodes personally, which may lead to arguments.
 Try to keep in mind that their depression and its symptoms aren’t personal, and even if your partner may seem distant, it might not reflect how they truly feel about the relationship.

 However, depression is never a reason for someone to hurt you or act in abusive ways.

-But there are some instances where it might be better to end the relationship.
+While many relationships involving someone with depression may never lead to a breakup, there are some instances where it might be healthy to end the relationship.

 FAQ on Depression and Dating

 Is dating good for depression?

 If you struggle with depression, dating can help you get out of your comfort zone.
 It can also help you face any fears or negative beliefs you may have about dating and relationships.

 It’s important to check in with yourself throughout the dating process.
 Take your time, and don’t rush yourself.
 If dating seems to trigger more negativity or hopelessness, stop and reassess.
 You can also discuss your concerns with a therapist.